ViktoriyaVMCG/FinalProject/README.md

 ## Ansible files
 The Project includes the followind files in ansible:
 * playbook.yml
-  * The file consist of the code that connecting to the roles files that are has special command for the following httpd, java, jenkins, and jump
+  * The file consist of the code that connecting to the roles files that are has special command for the following httpd, java, jenkins, and jump.
+* httpd main.yml
+  * The file consists of the code that Install Updates, Copy Ssh Private Keys, Copy Ssh Publick Keys, Install Apache Packages and Ensures httpd is running
+* java main.yml
+  * The file consists of the code that Install Java, Configure Java and its Environment Variables and  Exports/Run Jenkins env file for make JAVA_HOME available globally